timwelchnz/pyBlaubergAHU/README.md

 *** DISCLAIMER ***
 I'm not a Python Programmer!

-I've forked https://github.com/aglehmann/pyEcovent/ as some of it worked on my Blauberg Komfort AHU I poked and prodded it and added parameters from the included PDF so that it worked better with my unit.
+I've forked https://github.com/aglehmann/pyEcovent/ as some of it worked on my Blauberg Komfort EC S Air Handling Unit (AHU)

+I poked and prodded it and added parameters from the included PDF so that it worked better with my unit.

 Python3 library for a Blauberg Komfort Air Handling Unit